hungryfoolishwork/.github/profile/README.md

-# Hungry, Foolish

-We are witnessing a new generation of _declarative_ tools.
+### We are witnessing a new generation of _declarative_ tools.
 They are more empowering, more personal and they _feel right_.
 Human progress is accelerating with increased agency and creativity.
 Hungry, Foolish is an independent studio looking to have some fun rethinking and building tools for this moment.